-During our visit to Devon this summer we were invited to the Two Bridges Hotel which can be found in the very heart of beautiful Dartmoor.
-It’s also the sister hotel of The Bedford Hotel, where we also had the pleasure of staying the night during our visit to Tavistock.
+During our visit to Devon this summer we were invited to the Two Bridges Hotel which can be found in the very heart of the exceptionally beautiful Dartmoor National Park.
+It’s also the sister hotel of The Bedford Hotel, where we also had the pleasure of staying for the night during our visit to Tavistock.

 After checking out ‘Lustre’, the moor otter who had pride of place at the hotel entrance, we headed inside to check in.
-We were pretty impressed with the outside of the hotel, but when you walk inside, it’s something else entirely.
+We were pretty impressed with the outside of the hotel, but when you walk inside, it’s a whole other experience entirely.
 The welcoming lounge is donned with classic leather sofas and chairs, and is nothing short of complete with the open fire places you can imagine roaring on a cold winter’s evening.

 The fully tiled bathroom was what really caught my attention, with a large bath and gold plated features.
 It was definitely a bathroom of character and made for a very pleasant addition to our stay at the Two Bridges Hotel.

 We decided to head to the bar before dinner so that my daughter could enjoy looking at her books in comfort and I could catch up on a few emails.
 Due to the nature of the building, the wifi signal was slightly stronger downstairs.
 We overheard plans being made for a wedding and locals discussing the latest events in the area.
 It was clearly a meeting place for local residents as well as people visiting Devon.

 After a little eavesdropping, we decided to order dinner in the bar, as we had already made ourselves comfortable.
 My little explorer opted for the sausage with triple cooked chips, and I couldn’t resist the sausage and mash.